-Other highlights include appearances with the Boston Chamber Symphony, Raylynmor Opera, Lorelei Ensemble, Longfellow Chorus, Freisinger Chamber Orchestra, and Seraphim Singers.
+Other highlights include being featured with the Boston Chamber Symphony, Raylynmor Opera, Lorelei Ensemble, Longfellow Chorus, Freisinger Chamber Orchestra, and Seraphim Singers.
 She is the soprano soloist on MIT Women’s Chorale’s premiere recording of the second mass of Charles-René, available on iTunes.
 Ward performed with Yale Choral Artists under William Christie at Carnegie Hall and in collaboration with the Mark Morris Dance Company at Yale University.
-After the tragedy of the 2013 Boston Marathon, she appeared with the Copley Singers at Barack and Michelle Obama’s Interfaith Memorial Service.

 Ward brings her luminous stage presence to the operatic arena, as well, where she has performed roles with Raylynmor Opera, Amadeus Opernensemble, and most recently, Soir des Femmes.
 Ward was a 2012 Advanced Artist at OperaWorks in Los Angeles and a 2007 young artist at the Austrian-American Mozart Academy in Salzburg.
 Ward has performed the roles of Lisette (La Rondine), Nella (Gianni Schicchi), Susanna (Le nozze di Figaro), Barbarina (Le nozze di Figaro), 2nd Lady (The Magic Flute), Mabel (Pirates of Penzance), Yum-Yum (The Mikado), Phyllis (Iolanthe), and Despina (The Three Little Pigs), in addition to originating six roles in their respective world premières.